evidence-dev/evidence/sites/docs/pages/deployment/vercel/index.md

 sidebar_position: 4
 hide_table_of_contents: false
 title: Vercel
-description: Deploy Evidence to Vercel
+description: Deploy Evidence to Vercel by linking to a Git repository.
+Vercel supports custom domains, global passwords, and GitHub Actions for data refresh.
 og:
     image: /img/deployment/deploy-vercel.png
 ---

 [Vercel](https://vercel.com) is a cloud platform that allows you to simply deploy web applications.
-Vercel can be used to deploy Evidence from a Git repository.
+Vercel can deploy Evidence apps from a Git repository.

 Vercel lets you host a public version of your app for free, or you can create and host a password-protected version with Vercel's $150/month pro plan.